ABOUT VISION PROBLEMS ASSOCIATED WITH BRAIN INJURIES

 Eye muscle surgery (strabismus surgery) is a very questionable treatment option for visual consequences of brain injury, because -- unlike rehabilitative therapy, eye muscle surgery does not treat the problems occurring in the patient's brain.

-To locate an eye doctor who specializes in treating the visual consequences of brain injuries, go to Find a Doctor.
+To locate an expert eye doctor who specializes in treating the visual consequences of brain injury, concussions, etc., go to Find a Doctor or to visiontherapydirectory.com.

 You are also invited to use our extensive network of advertising-free information on other aspects of eye care, vision care and visual health.
 See Our Sites and Links.